 What is Sales Email Tracking Software?

 Sales email tracking software places a tiny 1x1 image pixel in sent messages (not visible to the naked eye).
-This pixel provides information to the sender about when and where and when an email is opened, how many times it is opened, on what type of device, etc. Basic tools track individual emails and alert users when an email is opened.
-The resulting intelligence is similar to “read receipts” (available through Gmail), except that sale email tracking software requires no action on the part of the recipient—and often the recipient is unaware that any tracking has taken place.
+This pixel provides information to the sender about when and where an email is opened, how many times it is opened, on what type of device, etc. Basic email tracking tools track individual emails and alert users when an email is opened.
+The resulting intelligence is similar to “read receipts” (available through Gmail), except that sales email tracking software requires no action on the part of the recipient—and often the recipient is unaware that any tracking has taken place.

 More advanced tools integrate with users’ CRM systems and allow users to automate follow-up messages and schedule emails to send later.
-In addition, they may be able to track recipients’ engagement with email attachments, links, and presentations, and may be able to report on aggregate email tracking results and analyze trends or make recommendations.
+Also, they may be able to track recipients’ engagement with email attachments, links, and presentations.
+Some tools also report on aggregate email tracking results and analyze trends or make recommendations.
 When attached to a contact or account CRM record, sales email tracking results may provide activity-based sales intelligence around prospects’ interests and engagement history.

 In general, sales email tracking software is very easy to use.
 However, because the software uses an image pixel as the basis for tracking, if recipients have images blocked, require image display permissions, or are using plain-text email, the sender will not be able to track activity on that email.
 Also, users have reported issues with the accuracy of email tracking; though this is a concern across the category, many still feel that email tracking tools are a valuable asset for sales.
 Note that tracking forwarded and copied emails is another pain point for the category as a whole.